nsacyber/HIRS/docs/webportal/portal-policy.md

 the Certificate Attributes, not the Platform Certificate.
 Platform Certificate Validation is required to be enabled prior to enabling this policy option.
 The default is ‘Disabled’.

-#### **Ignore Component Revision Attribute**
+#### **Ignore Component Revision**

-If selected, the ACA will ignore the revision field within a component identifier in a Platform Certificate.
+If Ignore Component Revision Attribute is selected, the ACA will ignore the revision field within a component identifier in a Platform Certificate.

-#### **Ignore PCIe VPD (Vital Product Data) Attribute**
+#### **Ignore PCIe VPD**

-If selected, the ACA will ignore VPD data when validating Platform Certificate component identifiers that reference the PCIe-based Component Class Registry.
+If Ignore PCIE VPD Attribute is selected, the ACA will ignore VPD (Vital Product Data) data when validating Platform Certificate component identifiers that reference the PCIe-based Component Class Registry.

 ## **[Firmware Validation](../started/gs3-hirs-config.md/#configuration-with-the-firmware-check-enabled)**
-If selected, the ACA will validate firmware prior to issuing an Attestation Credential.
+If Firmware Validation is selected, the ACA will validate firmware prior to issuing an Attestation Credential.
 The TCG-defined artifacts necessary for this validation are:

 - RIM